The mouse interface and accompanying serial mouse.

 What type of mice can I connect to this interface?

-The mouse interface comes complete with a standard PC serial mouse so it's all ready to go, but should you wish to use your own mouse then you can connect any PC serial mouse to it, or you can use any PC PS/2 mouse that come with a PS/2 to Serial adaptor such as many of the Microsoft range of intellimouse etc. (Often these PS/2 mice that can work via serial are known as Combi mice)
+The mouse interface requires a standard PC serial mouse (RS232) or you can use any PC PS/2 mouse that come with a PS/2 to Serial adaptor such as many of the Microsoft range of intellimouse etc. (Often these PS/2 mice that can work via serial are known as Combi mice)

 For testing purposes, I have used several standard OEM serial mice, Genius serial mouse, Microsoft Intellimouse (with PS/2 to Serial adaptor) and a Logitech PS/2 combi mouse (with PS/2 to Serial adaptor)